edeneault/pyfe_capstone_hikingtrails/README.md

 The original inspiration for my project was another project from a student who built a CLI app using the hikingproject API, my curiosity was peaked as I am an avid hiker/backpacker.
 Thank you *Will Carter* for the inspiration.
-* Reference: Walkthrough: Mapping Basics with bokeh and GeoPandas in Python by Rebecca Weng https://towardsdatascience.com/walkthrough-mapping-basics-with-bokeh-and-geopandas-in-python-43f40aa5b7e9 The following step-by-step was very instructive to learn how to use bokeh, thank you *Rebecca Weng*.
+* Reference: Walkthrough: Mapping Basics with bokeh and GeoPandas in Python by Rebecca Weng https://towardsdatascience.com/walkthrough-mapping-basics-with-bokeh-and-geopandas-in-python-43f40aa5b7e9 This step-by-step was very instructive to learn how to use bokeh, thank you *Rebecca Weng*.

 * Reference: https://towardsdatascience.com/walkthrough-mapping-basics-with-bokeh-and-geopandas-in-python-43f40aa5b7e9